jeffjen/go-libkv/README.md

 ## timer

-Schedule work to run at specific time.
+Schedule work to run at specific time once, or repeat the task at set interval.
 It uses implementation in [container/heap](http://golang.org/pkg/container/heap/) to setup min-heap on the TTL of the scheduled item.